Export a Disconnected Exchange Mailbox to Outlook PST

 - Click ‘Browse’

-- Choose a location to save the exported PST files and make sure there is enough free disk space available for the export operation.
+- Select a destination to store the exported PST files and ensure the selected drive has sufficient free disk space to complete the export process.

 Step 3: Select mailboxes to export EDB to PST

-- After the recovery process finishes, EdbMails loads the mailboxes into the application.
-You can then expand each mailbox to view its folders, subfolders, and all items, such as emails, contacts, notes, tasks, and calendars.
+- After the recovery process completes, EdbMails displays the recovered mailboxes within the application.
+You can open each mailbox to explore its folders and subfolders and access all data, including emails, contacts, notes, tasks, and calendars.

 - Select the required mailboxes/folders and click the 'Next' button.